hmhbv/MyApp/README.md

 The dot "." at the end of the command denotes location of the Dockerfile.

 ### Usage of the Jenkins Files
- The actual Jenkisfile uses Dockerfile and pipelines statements to create the image, network, containers, volumes and to run them.
+ The actual Jenkinsfile uses Dockerfile and pipelines statements to create the image, network, containers, volumes and to run them.
  Jenkinsfile.bak uses doker-compose file.